-I’d heard good things about the La Paz Waterfall Gardens in central Costa Rica, but they all fell short of what we found on our visit in person.
-This 70-acre nature park (that’s 28 hectares) includes 40 acres of protected cloud and rainforest, with 2.2 miles of hiking trails and viewing platforms—all built remarkably without cutting one tree or any vine system.
+I’d heard good things about the La Paz Waterfall Gardens in central Costa Rica, but they actually fell short of what I found when visiting in person.
+Yes, there are waterfalls.
+Sure, there are animals to visit here, too.
+Yet this 70-acre nature park, which includes 40 acres of protected cloud forest and rainforest, provides visitors with 2.2 miles of hiking trails and viewing platforms throughout the protected land—all remarkably built without cutting into a single tree or vine system.

-While the rainforest hike along five water falls at the end of your visit is spectacular (with a shuttle ride back up that you will be glad to take!), what your children are likely to remember best are the animals found here.
+While the rainforest hike along five water falls at the end of your visit is spectacular (with a shuttle ride back up that you will be glad to take!), what your children are likely to remember best about La Paz Waterfall Gardens Nature Park are the animals found here.

 La Paz Waterfall Gardens is home to a fantastic butterfly observatory (mariposarium) with over 20 species of butterflies in all of their life stages, a large aviary with Costa Rica’s most colorful birds including scarlet macaws and tucans, a ranarium filled with fantastical frogs including the red-eyed tree frog, a serpentarium with 30 kinds of snakes including the golden eyelash viper, and a hummingbird garden where you might spot up to 26 species feeding.